 While the colours of platinum and white gold are certainly very similar, they are not identical, as you can see it yourself when trying them side by side.
-White gold is slightly more silvery and platinum is more gray.
-Both accent white diamonds beautifully but should probably not be mixed in your engagement ring / wedding ring set.
-Stay consistent with the metal you choose, or they won’t look like they match (especially over time).
+White gold is slightly silverer and platinum is more grey.
+Both accent white diamonds beautifully but should probably not be mixed in your engagement ring wedding ring set.
+Stay consistent with the metal you choose, or they won't look like they match (especially over time).

 White gold is made up of a mix of yellow gold and some other white metal (usually silver, nickel, or palladium.
-So, there is no such thing as “pure” white gold.
-Every few years it should be re-dipped in order to retain its white colour and shine, otherwise it will start to revert back to the colour of the main ingredient: yellow gold.
-This seems like it can be a hassle, but it’s a simple and inexpensive process.
+So, there is no such thing as pure white gold.
+Every few years it should be re-dipped to retain its white colour and shine, otherwise it will start to revert to the colour of the main ingredient: yellow gold.
+This seems like it can be a hassle, but it's a simple and inexpensive process.

 Platinum is an extremely durable metal, and as previously mentioned, is heavier than gold.
 This affects more than just the price of the ring: it also makes you consider whether the bride to be would like a lighter or heavier ring.
 We suggest trying on to see what feels better for you, this is totally down to personal taste.
 Some like a light ring as it's easier to get used to wearing, where others like something a little heavier so it feels a bit more substantial.

 Most white gold engagement rings are offered in either 14K or 18K gold.
 14K gold is just over 58% pure gold, where 18K is 75% pure gold.
 The higher the karat, the purer the gold, but this also means the less durable the metal.
 24k gold is pure gold but is much too soft to use in jewellery.
 14K will be slightly less expensive than 18K but will be more durable.
 14K or 18K is something to consider, depending on what your priorities are however all our jewellery is made from 18k.